 According to the ministry officials the number of children joining standard one is high and this is because they are not taking them for nursery education.
 They also revealed that some parents bring their children to primary education when they are too young.

-4.3.2 Teachers salary
+4.3 Teachers salaries and childhood education

 The respondents were asked whether the introduction of free primary education has affected teacher's salary and this was the response.

 Table 9 Free primary has affected teacher's salary.